lanamartinphd/command-line-teaching/README.md

-## Catalogue of resources providing learner with basic knowledge of command line
+## Catalogue of resources providing first-time learners with basic knowledge of command line

 Researchers in the life sciences and medical sciences increasingly rely on applications that lack a graphical interface and require typing commands through a terminal rather than using a mouse and graphical interface (GUI).
 Scientists who are not trained in computer science face an enormous challenge in analyzing high-throughput data.